For the first few weeks until you have found an apartment to rent or buy in Germany, you have various options to find accommodation.

-Rent increases are normal, but the landlord has to comply with certain rules.
-A rent increase is only allowed if your rent is lower than that of comparable properties in your neighbourhood.
-In many towns, the rent for comparable properties can be determined using the results of a rent level survey (Mietspiegel).
-The rent level survey shows the usual amount of rent depending on the property’s size, location within the town and amenities.
-You can find information about this online.
+Although rent increases are common, the landlord must follow certain rules.
+An increase in rent is only permitted if your rent is cheaper than the rent of comparable apartments in your area.
+The rent of comparable apartments can be determined for many places using a rent level survey.
+The rent level survey shows the usual rent depending on the size, location in the city and the equipment of the apartment.
+Inform yourself on the internet.

-Please note: If you are faced with a sudden rent increase, it is important for you to seek advice, for example from a tenants’ rights association (Mieterschutzverein).
+Please note: If you are faced with a sudden rent increase, it is important that you seek advice, for example from a tenant protection association.

 It is very difficult for landlords to terminate a tenancy.
 Tenancy law usually protects the tenant and therefore provides high formal hurdles for landlords.
 Tenancy law obliges the landlord to give reasons for the termination, whereby only certain reasons for termination are permitted.

-Basically, the law distinguishes between the ordinary and the a extraordinary (immediate) termination of the lease.
+Basically, the law distinguishes between the ordinary and the extraordinary (immediate) termination of the lease.

 - The reason for a ordinary termination for private landlords is essentially personal use.
 That means that the landlord can for example terminate the tenant if the landlord needs the property for a reasonable reason for him or herself, for close relatives or members of his or her household such as a caregiver.